Valentinazn/Contacts-app-CRUD-Operations/README.md

 ## Welcome! 👋

-To practice CRUD operations, I wanted to create a Contacts app.
+With this project, I wanted to practice the four basic operations that every web appliaction should be able to perform: Create, Read, Update, Delete.

 ## The challenge 🦾

-With this project, I wanted to practice the four basic operations that every web appliaction should be able to perform: Create, Read, Update, Delete.
+is to build a contact application.

 Users should be able to: